RaminKurkeice/Software-Project/index.md

 #### How to Access Graph
 1. After opening app from the main page click the "More" button on the bottom right.
 *This will open a page that shows future features.*
-2. Then proceed to click the "Graph" button at the bottom center of the page.
+2. Then proceed to click the "Graph" button at the bottom left of the page.
 *This will open a webpage that displays all data from the week on a graph.*

+Weather network button created.
+*This will help with better understanding where we pull our weather data from and check if any problems for troubleshooting.*
+(A helpful feature to test if the lumosity sensor is accurate.)

+#### How to Access Weather Site
+1. After opening app from the main page click the "More" button on the bottom right.
+*This will open a page that shows future features.*
+2. Then proceed to click the "Weather" button at the bottom right of the page.
+*This will open the weather networks webpage*

+Lux chart created.
+*This is to help better understand what the lux reading means*

+#### Where to View Lux Chart
+1. After opening app from the main page click the "More" button on the bottom right.
+*This will open a page that shows future features.*
+2. The top of the page will display a lux chart for viewing.
+*The chart shows for a wide range of lux that also is also defined by how much sunlight that reading means.*

 ## App Data Display
 ----------------------